Images Depict Mature Plants

 Pink Velour Crape Myrtle Trees (Lagerstroemia indica 'Whit III') produce clusters of vibrant flowers that blanket this multi-stemmed tree all summer long.
 Just when we think the flowers are beginning to fall away, a new set of flowers pop out of the red berries that hide beneath.
 In the summer the leaves change to green then once again in the fall to a vibrant orange-red.

 Depending on your climate, the Pink Velour can reach up to 10 feet tall and wide at maturity.
 Perfect for medium to large gardens it shines when planted in mass plantings, and even more as a specimen plant.
-Once established, it can grow several feet each season and produce 2 foot long clusters of pink flowers, a real she stopper.
+Once established, it can grow several feet each season and produce 2 foot long clusters of pink flowers, a real showstopper.

 The Crape Myrtle Tree is a southern classic, thriving in the sun and heat that persists for most of the year.
 The Pink Velour is no exception and thrives in growing zones 7-9.
 To find Crape Myrtle Trees with more extensive growing zones, read our blog: Today's Crape Myrtles.